 Common concept pitfalls to avoid.

 Coming up with well-articulated concepts is hard, even for the best of us.
-We know how time-consuming it can be, so we want to ensure you don’t make any of these classic mistakes:
+We know how time-consuming it can be, so we want to ensure you don’t make any of these classic mistakes.

-- Not driven by a REAL consumer need: Is internal pressure to increase sales or grow profit margins clouding your judgement?
+- Not driven by a real consumer need: Is internal pressure to increase sales or grow profit margins clouding your judgement?

-- Extreme or exaggerated language: Use toned-down language like “sometimes” or “now and then” to avoid consumers rejecting the concept.
+- Extreme or exaggerated language: Use toned-down language like 'sometimes' or 'now and then' to avoid consumers rejecting the concept.

-- Telling consumers how they think or feel: Try writing “some people feel” instead of “you feel”.
+- Telling consumers how they think or feel: Try writing 'some people feel' instead of 'you feel'.
 This is less intimidating and off-putting for consumers who don’t personally agree.
 (No one likes having assumptions made about them!)

 A final word of warning: Don’t be tempted to build or mould a concept just to meet internal goals.
-You might think you can retrofit it afterwards, but that can backfire horribly (trust us, we’ve seen many a horror story!).
+You might think you can retrofit it afterwards, but that can backfire horribly.
+Trust us, we’ve seen many a horror story.
 Develop your concept properly from the start and you won’t have to watch money go down the drain.

-A good concept provides the solution to a real (not perceived), unmet consumer need.
-It offers clearly identifiable and motivating features/benefits with supporting evidence (or reasons to believe).
-It also concisely communicates the details of an idea to the intended consumer — much like a 30-second TVC.
+A good concept provides the solution to a real (not perceived) unmet consumer need.
+It offers clearly identifiable and motivating features and benefits with supporting evidence or reasons to believe.
+It also concisely communicates the idea to the intended consumer — much like a 30-second TVC.

 Over to you.